pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 generate a list of RRefs of model parameters, which will be consumed by the distributed optimizer.
-In local training, applications could call ``Module.parameters()`` to grab references to all parameter tensors, and pass it to the local optimizer to update.
-However, the same API does not work in the distributed training scenarios as some parameters live on remote machines.
-Therefore, instead of taking a list of parameter ``Tensors``, the distributed optimizer takes a list of ``RRefs``, one ``RRef`` per model parameter for both local and remote parameters.
+In local training, applications could call ``Module.parameters()`` to grab references to all parameter tensors, and pass it to the local optimizer for subsequent updates.
+However, the same API does not work in distributed training scenarios as some parameters live on remote machines.
+Therefore, instead of taking a list of parameter ``Tensors``, the distributed optimizer takes a list of ``RRefs``, one ``RRef`` per model parameter for both local and remote model parameters.
 The helper function is pretty simple, just call ``Module.parameters()`` and creates a local ``RRef`` on each of the parameters.

 .. code:: python